giovi321/ReMarkable-scripts/README.md

 - Generate and enter the code from remarkable cloud or rmfakecloud
 - type `exit` to save the configuration

-## Mail.sh
+## mail.sh
 Download attachments from a selected email account and move them to a folder synced with rmcloud/rmfakecloud through the upload.sh script.

 Configuration:
-- Look at the file .offlineimaprc to configure offlineimap (the location of the file is `~/.offlineimaprc`)
+- Look at the file .offlineimaprc to configure offlineimap
+  - the location of the file is `~/.offlineimaprc`
-- In .offlineimaprc, in the last line you can configure the trusted senders (can be more than one, separated by `|` like in the example file provided), don't forget to escape characters (such as `.` and `_`) preceding them with a backslash `\`
+- In .offlineimaprc, in the last line you can configure the trusted senders
+  - There can be more than one trusted sender, separated by `|` like in the example file provided
+  - Don't forget to escape characters (such as `.` and `_`) preceding them with a backslash `\`
 - Run `chmod +x mail.sh`
-- Change the settings in .offlineimaprc and place it in the user root folder
+- Change the settings in .offlineimaprc and place it in the user root folder `~/.offlineimaprc`

 Features:
 - Senders can be filtered